0x45mi/referenceManager/README.md

-# Reference Editor for Maya
+# Video Editor for Maya
 The reference editor is a widget to review reference footage and add it to your maya scene as an image plane, faser.
 It's designed to look and behave similar to RV.
 It handles cutting the video, cropping and flipping, converting framerates and resolution and managing the files, so you don't have to!
 Options to export in .jpeg and .png and choose a start frame are available.

 ## How to use it <br/>